niva83/campaign-planning-tool/README.md

 **You don't need to be a scanning lidar expert anymore to design and configure scanning lidar campaigns!!!**
 <br>That burden has been eliminated now, or at least that's the hope!

-## What CPT is capable of doing?
+## What campaign-planning-tool is capable of doing?
-The CPT provides users with a set of methods (read functions) that will allow them to:
+**campaign-planning-tool** provides users with a set of methods (read functions) that will allow them to:
 * Optimize measurement positions
 * Generate GIS layers which facilitate placement of lidars
 * Optimize and synchronize trajectories for multiple lidars